Accounts Payable Regulation 301

 |Effective Date:||November 28, 2016|

-This policy is to effectuate OSBM and OSC policies and procedures with respect to the management, processing, and disbursement of State money.
+This regulation is to effectuate OSBM and OSC policies and procedures with respect to the management, processing, and disbursement of State money.

-This policy applies to all payments or goods and services received by UNCSA.
+This regulation applies to all payments or goods and services received by UNCSA.

 1. Budgeted funds must be available before requisitions, purchase orders, P-Card purchases or Direct Pay requests are prepared.